CVA Partnerships Program

 University of Texas Rio Grande Valley will offer up to three matching scholarships for three of their students.

-The University of Wyoming Art Museum will support a student to work in the VACI Galleries for the season.
+The University of Wyoming Art Museum will support a student to work in the CVA Galleries for the season.

 Yale University is offering an apprenticeship to one of their junior undergraduate students to work with the Chautauqua School of Art Mentors.

 While all of our partner schools encourage their students to plan for a summer session CVA experience as part of their professional development plan, many of our partner schools also have established special programs as an additional aspect of their relationship with Chautauqua School of Art.
 To be clear, applications are judged by merit.
 A partnership with a school does not guarantee a student or emerging artist acceptance into our School of Art residency program.
 We encourage those who are not attending these colleges and/or other institutions to apply.
-For more information about financial aid, please visit our General Information and Costs page on our website.
+For more information about financial aid, please visit our About the Program page on our website.